Hon-Yoshiwara Station

 Hon-Yoshiwara Station (本吉原駅, Hon-Yoshiwara-eki) is a railway station in the city of Fuji, Shizuoka Prefecture, Japan, operated by the private railway operator Gakunan Railway.

 Lines

 Hon-Yoshiwara Station is served by the Gakunan Railway Line, and is located 3.0 kilometers from the terminal of the line at Yoshiwara.

 Station layout

 Hon-Yoshiwara Station has one island platform connected to street by a level crossing.
 There is no station building and the station is unattended.

 Adjacent stations

 Station history

 Hon-Yoshiwara Station was opened on April 18, 1950 as Yoshiwara Station (吉原駅, Yoshiwara-eki).
 It was renamed to its present name on April 10, 1956.
-It has been unmanned since 1993.
+It has been unstaffed since 1993.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 353 passengers daily (boarding passengers only).